Tornado season deadliest since 2011 after severe weather outbreaks in Tennessee, South

 The number of twisters reported so far this year appears to be well ahead of the three-year average of 424 by late April, but that number likely will decrease as tornado reports are analyzed by forecasters.

 On average, around 1,200 tornadoes are reported in the U.S. every year, more than any country in the world.
 Tornadoes kill about 60 people per year, on average, mostly because of flying or falling debris.
 But the actual number can vary from single digits to hundreds, according to the SPC.
-The deadliest year for tornadoes was in 2011 when 553 people were killed.
+The last time the numbers were so high for tornado fatalities was in 2011, when 553 people were killed overall.

 So far in 2020, Tennessee has the greatest number of tornado-related fatalities, with 28 reported, the SPC said.
 Most of those deaths were in March when a tornado and severe weather outbreak was blamed for several deaths in and around Nashville.